 Limit translations to the portions of foreign documents that are actually needed for the filing, while making sure the translated excerpts are complete enough to support the petition.

 Costs can change with very little notice.
 While this guide is accurate when published, costs can change.
-Always check the USCIS website to confirm costs: USCIS Filing Fees.
+Always check the USCIS website to confirm costs: USCIS Filing Fees and the Form G-1055 fee schedule.

 Frequently Asked Questions